open-education-hub/web-security/securing-communication/index.md

 * the validity of the certificate, in this case it's `July 16, 2036`

 Generally, a certificate is only valid for one year and then it will have to be renewed.
-Renewing will mean a new public key is generated and, together with the same identity information, a new certificate.
+Renewing means a new public key is generated and, together with the same identity information, a new certificate.

 The `openssl` utility has command-line options to only print parts of the certificate.
 For example, to only print the issuer or the public key, we would use the `-issuer` or `-pubkey` options:

 ```
 $ openssl x509 -noout -issuer -in assets/VerisignClass1PublicPrimaryCertificationAuthority-G3.crt
 issuer=C = US, O = "VeriSign, Inc.", OU = VeriSign Trust Network, OU = "(c) 1999 VeriSign, Inc. - For authorized use only", CN = VeriSign Class 1 Public Primary Certification Authority - G3

 $ openssl x509 -noout -pubkey -in assets/VerisignClass1PublicPrimaryCertificationAuthority-G3.crt
 -----BEGIN PUBLIC KEY-----
 MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEA3YTUubT5p9jzBHic3j3c
 bBMW2XrdJFFmwMcmWQ2sBgjClNEzH/CDNR9uG8jeqm4VTlQn78RtGuwL4w7wRKVX